jroshancode/new-sql/README.md

 Geeksforgeeks :- [ https://www.geeksforgeeks.org/sql/sql-exercises/] <br>
 Leetcode :- https://leetcode.com/studyplan/top-sql-50/<br>

-## 2025-08-08
+## 2025 -08-01
-1. what is between , and , or , in , is null , is not null.
-2. What is SQL or Why SQL ? <br>
+1. What is SQL or Why SQL ? <br>
-3. What is different between Entity or attribute or tuples of records ? <br>
+2. What is different between Entity or attribute or tuples of records ? <br>
-4. What is Database Schemas ?  <br>
+3. What is Database Schemas ?  <br>
-5. What is Server or Database ? <br>
+4. What is Server or Database ? <br>

-## 2025-08 -09
+## 2025-08 -02
 1. What is a primary key, and why is it important?
 2. What is the difference between a primary key and a foreign key?
 3. Explain the difference between DELETE, TRUNCATE, and DROP.